-- Respondent denies that the flu vaccine caused petitioner's GBS, or any other injury, and further denies that petitioner's current disabilities are sequelae of a vaccine-related injury. - 7.
+- 5. Petitioner represents that there has been no prior award or settlement of a civil action for damages as a result of her condition, - 6.
+Respondent denies that that the flu vaccine significantly aggravated petitioner's CIDP or any other condition, or caused or any other injury. - 7.
 Maintaining their above-stated positions, the parties nevertheless now agree that the issues between them shall be settled and that a decision should be entered awarding the compensation described in paragraph 8 of this Stipulation. - 8.
 As soon as practicable after an entry of judgment reflecting a decision consistent with the terms of this Stipulation, and after petitioner has filed an election to receive compensation pursuant to 42 U.S.C. § 300aa-21(a)(1), the Secretary of Health and Human Services will issue the following vaccine compensation payment:

-A lump sum of \$300,000.00 in the form of a check payable to petitioner.
-This amount represents compensation for all damages that would be available under 42 U.S.C. § 300aa-15(a).
+A lump sum of \$55,000.00 in the form of a check payable to petitioner.
+This amount represents compensation for all damages that would be available under 42 U.S.C. §300aa-15(a).

 - 9. As soon as practicable after the entry of judgment on entitlement in this case, and after petitioner has filed both a proper and timely election to receive compensation pursuant to 42 U.S.C. § 300aa-21(a)(1), and an application, the parties will submit to further proceedings before the special master to award reasonable attorneys' fees and costs incurred in proceeding upon this petition. - 10.
-Petitioner and her attorney represent that they have identified to respondent all known sources of payment for items or services for which the Program is not primarily liable under 42 U.S.C. § 300aa-15(g), including State compensation programs, insurance policies, Federal or State health benefits programs (other than Title XIX of the Social Security Act (42 U.S.C. § 1396 et seq.)), or entities that provide health services on a prepaid basis.
+Petitioner and her attorney represent that they have identified to respondent all known sources of payment for items or services for which the Program is not primarily liable under 42 U.S.C. § 300aa- 15(g), including State compensation programs, insurance policies, Federal or State health benefits programs (other than Title XIX of the Social Security Act (42 U.S.C. § 1396 et seq.)), or by entities that provide health services on a pre-paid basis.